Skip to content

-In this 10-course, 30-credit-hour program, you’ll gain interdisciplinary knowledge of law enforcement, courts, corrections, and corporate security and learn to apply criminal justice best practices in a variety of contexts.
+In this 10-course, 30-credit-hour program, you’ll gain interdisciplinary knowledge of law enforcement, courts, corrections and corporate security and learn to apply criminal justice best practices in a variety of contexts.

-Course abstracts are meant to provide a high-level course overview and are subject to change based on term, faculty and/or institutional requirements.
+Please note that course abstracts are meant to provide a high-level course overview and are subject to change based on term, faculty and/or institutional requirements.
 View the official course descriptions as written in the Michigan State University Academic Catalog and in adherence to institutional accreditation standards.

 Core